joecity/jekyll-now/_posts/2015-02-24-team-metrics.md

 ### What was the average time from when a story was picked up to when it was done?

 Story cycle time.
-As an agile team, our aim should be to get the stories that are in progress to done as quickly as possible.
+As an agile team, our aim should be to get the stories that are in progress to the definition of done as quickly as possible.
 It is better to have 9 stories done, than 10 stories that are 90% done.

 This means our stories should be nice and small.
 It also means when a team member is freed up, before they pick up a new story they should first check - can I help, and swarm on any stories in progress to get them over the line?

 A fun twist on this metric is to give your stories a mini life span.
 When a story is picked up, put on a sticker of a baby; it's just been born.
 As the story stays on the board it can grow to a child, then an adult, then an elder, then a grave stone.
-The goal might be to minimise the number of "deaths"!
+Morbid...
+But the goal might be to minimise the number of "deaths"!

 ### How many stories were pair programmed?

 Pair Programming is one technique that brings many benefits as outlined in my past post the <a href="../pair-programming">reasons to hate or love pair programming</a>.

 The team may want to introduce pair programming but struggle to remember to do it.
-Metrics like how many stories were pair programmed, how many different pair programming partners were there, etc. might help keep the goal in mind.
+Metrics like how many stories were pair programmed, how many different pair programming partners there were, etc. might help keep the goal in mind.

 ### The average number of people that worked on each story?